radiovisual/birdwatch/readme.md

 ### Built-in Server

 Birdwatch comes equipped with its own built-in server.
-You don't have to configure the server at all, it will launch just fine using the defaults, but in case you need more control, you can configure the server by:
+You don't have to configure the server at all, it will launch just fine using the defaults, but in case you need more control, you can configure the server by the following:

 - [Turning it on or off](https://github.com/radiovisual/birdwatch#server) using the `server: <true|false>` option
 - [Overriding the url to the Birdwatch cache](https://github.com/radiovisual/birdwatch#cacheDir) with the `cacheDir: <path>` option